bootdotdev/blog/content/javascript/javascript-projects-for-beginners.md

 I highly recommend projects in general as a way to learn to code: they're more hands-on and can be more rewarding than watching a lecture or reading a textbook.
 Interactive learning by actually doing the coding is more effective for faster learning than lecture.
 The learning curve can feel steeper, but the skills you learn will be much stickier.

-JavaScript has a bunch of different frameworks (we’ll get into what frameworks are in a second), so I'm going to section this article into vanilla JavaScript, Vue.js, and Angular.
-All of these are free JavaScript projects - all you’ll need to invest is your time.
+JavaScript has a bunch of different frameworks (we'll get into what frameworks are in a second), so I'm going to section this article into vanilla JavaScript, Vue.js, and Angular.
+All of these are free JavaScript projects - all you'll need to invest is your time.

 Ready for 19 fun and interesting JavaScript practice projects for beginners?
 Let's jump in.

 ## Section 1: Vanilla JavaScript Projects for Beginners

 A [framework](/backend/dont-start-with-frameworks/) is basically a prepackaged chunk of code that does something specific.
 Think of it as a cheat, or a shortcut.
 Frameworks come and go, but JavaScript stays forever!
 That's why I wanted to start with some vanilla, simple JavaScript projects for beginners.
-These don’t rely on any frameworks.
+These don't rely on any frameworks.

 ### 1. Build a Simple Web Crawler